cucumber-rs/cucumber/book/src/Features.md

 ### Combining Regex and FromStr

 At parsing stage, `<templates>` are replaced by value from cells.
-That means you can parse table calls into any type, that implements [`FromStr`](https://doc.rust-lang.org/stable/std/str/trait.FromStr.html)
+That means you can parse table cells into any type, that implements [`FromStr`](https://doc.rust-lang.org/stable/std/str/trait.FromStr.html)

 ```gherkin
 Feature: Animal feature